From Mopping Floors to Lunching with CEOs: What I Wish I Knew in High School

 Despite their sterling credentials, my parents never reached their full professional potential.

-My father also worked for the federal government.
+My father also worked for the federal government, as a research scientist.
 Although he had a PhD and dozens of publications, his boss was decades younger with just a B.S..

-My father finally got a promotion when he walked into his boss' office and said, "I would like a promotion.
-How about we both take a test of our skills?"
+My father finally got a promotion when he walked into his boss' office and said, "I’d like a promotion.
+How about we both take a test to compare our skills?"

 My parents raised me to believe that those who studied the hardest and "obeyed" their teachers (and bosses) would get ahead.